scala/scala3/docs/docs/reference/contextual-delegate/typeclasses.md

 title: "Implementing Typeclasses"
 ---

-Traits, delegates, extension methods and context bounds allow a concise and natural expression of _typeclasses_.
+Delegates, extension methods and context bounds allow a concise and natural expression of _typeclasses_.
 Typeclasses are just traits with canonical implementations defined by delegates.
 Here are some examples of standard typeclasses: